10 obsolete EMT skills

 Once upon a time, we used to take sadistic pleasure in rapid fire broadcasting to the brand-new dispatcher, "Dispatch, we’re 10-98, 10-8, 10-19, 10-18 to our 10-42, where we’ll be 10-7 for a few minutes for a 10-33 10-100.
 If we’re not 10-2 on that, we’ll be happy to 10-9."

 Now that we communicate in plain English because 10 codes are confusing and vary between agencies, we get to say, "Dispatch, we’ve completed our last assignment and are available for call, but we’re heading to our station as soon as possible because my partner will be out of service taking an emergency all-he-could-eat taco buffet poop.
 If you didn’t copy all that, I’m willing to repeat it."

 Or at least we get to say that once.

 I could think of a few more EMT skills that may soon become obsolete if we don’t get better at applying them, but that’s my list of top 10 obsolete EMT skills.

-Got any to add to the list?
+Got any to add to the list of obsolete EMT skills?
 Chime in with yours in the comments.